ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 dataframe = pd.read_csv("scottish_hills.csv")
 ```

 Let's have a look at the realtionship between two varibles in our Scottish hills data.
 Suppose I have a hypothesis that the height of Scottish hill increases with latitude northwards.
 Were going to plot height against latitude.
-To save typing later on, we can extract the Series for Height and Latitude by assigning each to a new variable.
+To save typing later on, we can extract the Series for "Height" and "Latitude" by assigning each to a new variable, `x` and `y`, respectively.

 Add the following underneath the script above: